kr4g/Klotho/README.md

 ## Education

-### Into the AlloVerse:  an Audiovisual Synthesis and Metacomposition Tutorial Series for working with `AlloLib` and `AlloPy`
+### Into the AlloVerse:  an Audiovisual Synthesis and Metacomposition tutorial series for working with `AlloLib` and `AlloPy`

 The `AlloLib Playground` is an application development space for working with the classes and functions of the `AlloLib` and `Gamma` C++ libraries.